 A few days ago, my family was in the mood for a good old burgers-and-“fries” meal.
-Now, you know I try to eat as little processed food as possible, so rather than reach for a frozen Boca or Garden burger, I opted to make a bean-based burger from scratch.
+Now, you know I try to eat as little processed food as possible, so rather than reach for a frozen burger, I opted to make a bean-based burger from scratch.
 And though these are not as fast as a microwaved burger from a box would be (what is?), they’re really easy to mix together in the food processor and they cook in about 25 minutes.

-Red Bean Chipotle Burgers
+Red Bean-Chipotle Burgers

-- 1 small onion, peeled and cut into quarters
+- 1 small onion peeled and cut into quarters

 - 1 clove garlic

 - 1 16-ounce can kidney beans drained and rinsed

 - 1/2 cup old fashioned or quick oats uncooked (try quinoa flakes for gluten-free)

 - 1-3 teaspoons chopped canned chipotles OR 1/2-2 teaspoons chipotle chile powder or hot smoked paprika, to taste